-After a few seconds, a male voice says “Ready?” and a female shoves the teen forward off the bridge.
+After a few seconds, a male voice says “Ready?” and a female shoves Holgerson forward off the bridge.
 She screams, and a male voice can be heard screaming too.
-The teen falls and flails, pitched toward her stomach, before she can be heard hitting the water.
+She falls and flails, pitched toward her stomach, before she can be heard hitting the water.
 The camera does not show the impact.

-The teen cracked five ribs and injured her lungs and throat in the fall, the Longville Daily News reported.
-A medical assistant at the hospital the teen was taken to told the paper she was “lucky she is not paralyzed or dead.”
+Holgerson cracked five ribs and injured her lungs and throat in the fall, the Longville Daily News reported.
+The teen was “lucky she is not paralyzed or dead,” a medical assistant at the hospital where she was taken told the paper.
 She remained in the hospital Tuesday and was stable, KPTV reported.

 The teen’s mother told KATU she was angry at the person who pushed her daughter.